AbdullahKasri/Portfolio/Face Recognition GUI app/README.md

+## Face Detection App

-A graphical user interface app where you can upload an image and the app would detect the face in the image, if any.
+This is a graphical user interface app that allows users to upload an image and detect any faces in the image using a face detection algorithm.
+The app provides an interactive experience and can be used to quickly detect faces in images.